rhardstone/RHardstone-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Richard Hardstone is a Post-Doctoral Fellow in the Perception and Brain Dynamics Laboratory of Biyu He (NYU Neuroscience Institute).
-His research interests include developing neurophysiological biomarkers to characterize sensory processing and neural disorders, and understanding the self-organizing dynamics of neural activity and behavior.
+Richard Hardstone is a Research Fellow in the Laboratory for Translational Neurorecovery of David Lin, MD (Dept. of Neurology, Massachusetts General Hospital).
+His research interests include developing neurophysiological biomarkers and computational models to characterize healthy and impaired movement in stroke, and understanding the self-organizing dynamics of neural activity and behavior.